What is investment appraisal and project funding?

 Project funding is the means by which the money required to undertake a project, programme or portfolio is secured and then made available as required.
 Funding for standalone projects may be via a single source or through multiple investors.

-Investment appraisal is an input to the investment decision which is the decision made by the sponsor and governance board that justifies the investment in a project, programme or portfolio.
 It provides the rationale and justification for spending limited resources and relies on a robust investment appraisal.

 Investment decisions balance a number of elements including: